Boredom at Work

 • You can opt out of data training in settings

-• Enterprise and Team plans have stronger privacy guarantees
+• Business and Enterprise plans have stronger privacy guarantees

 Best practices: